Where Do I Start?

 That’s the whole point.

-For those wanting a deeper look at where their formulating gaps may be, take this 8 to 12 minute color assessment.
+For those wanting a deeper look at where their formulating gaps may be, take this 8 to 12 minute self assessment.